genderkit/genderkit/slurs.md

 "Shemale" is a term primarily used in pornography and sex work to refer to [transgender]({% link _words/transgender.md %}) women.

-It is considered to be an offensive term, particularly as it suggests that the people in question are male.
+It is considered to be an offensive term {% cite vincent2018transgender -l 36 %}, particularly as it suggests that the people in question are male.

 ### Heshe